rogersi9/qr-reader-scanner/README.md

 # qr-reader-scanner

-Qr Reader and Scanner built in Angular, Ionic and Capacitor
+Qr Reader built in Angular, Ionic and Capacitor